UAIBIT/OSW/README.md

 # OSW
 ## Open Source War
-As we are facing troubles with BTCMAP community addition we will create our own map solution that do not need a lot of human effort to approve new communities and a way more performatic map.
+As BTCMAP awnsered UAIBIT we will stop this paralel project and focous on the Bitcoin map improvments